willasur/algorithm_exercises/algorithms.md

 LeetCode.com

-There are a plethora of training resources and practice environments on the web on data structures and algorithms.
-Sites may be categorized into the buckets:
+There are a plethora of training resources and practice environments on the web.
 LeetCode is one of the most well-known online platforms used to practice your programming skills by solving interview like coding questions.
-This is not an endorsement of a LeetCode rather an exploration of only one of the many training sites.
+This is not an endorsement of a LeetCode rather an exploration of only one of many sites.
+While LeetCode focuses on practicing "interview like questions," other sites focus on training on data structure or competing against other users.

-To complete this excercise you will need to sign up LeetCode.
+To complete this exercise you will need to signup LeetCode.
 Follow the sign up instructions on the site.
 Do not pay to use LeetCode.
-Do not sign up for any membership.
+Do not sign up for any membership plan.

 ---